D · Nude hiking days in Saxon Switzerland [31 July 2019]

 When I was just about to make the ascent back from the waterfall, I thought that a geocache would be a natural thing to find there and, as chance would have it, such was the case.
 So the "Johannes Waterfall" was transformed into a smiley during the golden hour of late afternoon.

 Day 5: The one where I'm really okay … [18 July 2019]

-After yesterday's efforts Horst, Rainer, and I decided to take a break on the fifth day.
-Since Jane and Nick from Great Britain also longed for a real holiday day, we decided to take a short walk a few kilometres away from our hut.
-So we walked about seven kilometres over normal forest paths, for which we did not need a 'mountain goat licence', as it was the case on the fourth day ...
+On the fifth day, after the previous day's efforts, Horst, Rainer, and I decided to take a break.
+Since Jane and Nick from Great Britain also longed for a day off, we decided to take a short walk a few kilometres away from our hut.
+So we walked about seven kilometres over normal forest paths, for which we did not need a 'mountain goat licence', as was the case on the fourth day ...

 During the hike we saw not only our hut, but also the so-called "Skywalk" on the top of the Dachstein, including the suspension bridge.
 As someone familiar with Saxon Switzerland this reminded me a little of the Bastei and its touristic development.
 By simple ways, which we used the whole week, we managed to talk with one another and to get to know each other better.
 Jane, Nick and Theo were three English-speaking friends that day, so Rainer, Regina, Udo and I also decided to speak English, and we translated some things for the benefit of S., our youngest fellow wanderer.